-In normal practise this would be chanted after a short period of meditation [mokuso] at the end of a class.
+In normal practice the this would be chanted after a short period of meditation [mokuso] at the end of a class.
 The usual procedure is for the senior student in the class to say one line which is then repeated by the whole class until the sequence is completed.
+Continues

 THE DOJO KUN